Scheduled MonumentsEnglandMedieval bridge and part of a late medieval conduit under Holloway Street

 What is Medieval bridge and part of a late medieval conduit under Holloway Street?

-The Medieval bridge and part of a late medieval conduit under Holloway Street is a scheduled ancient monument located in Devon, England, representing important infrastructure from the late medieval period.
+The Medieval bridge and part of a late medieval conduit under Holloway Street is a scheduled ancient monument in Devon that comprises structural remains of two distinct periods of water management infrastructure.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020670.

 Who is responsible for protecting Medieval bridge and part of a late medieval conduit under Holloway Street?